nicholasjcooper/plumbCNV/README.md

 R packages required:
 --------------------
-NB: need at least R v3.0, but this code should install everything you need
+NB: need at least R v3.0, but this code should install everything you need If installing from scratch I think only R3.2.2 will work now.

 #reader and NCmisc
 install.packages(reader,dependencies=TRUE)